Can Medicare Advantage Plans Deny Enrollment?

 Special Enrollment Periods

-Special Enrollment Periods offer another opportunity for you to switch between Medicare Advantage plans when specific life events or circumstances occur, such as:
+Special Enrollment Periods could offer another opportunity for you to switch between Medicare Advantage plans when specific life events or circumstances occur, such as:

 • relocation